tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 memory less effective than programs that copy memory.
-In practice, requiring affinity may be a reasonable default if it can be changed easily when needed, or it may be a reasonable option for high-security environments such as Tor, but it is not a reasonable mitigation when shared-memory parallelism is actually needed.
+In practice, requiring affinity may be a reasonable default if it can be changed easily when needed, or it may be a reasonable option for high-security environments such as Tor [7], but it is not a reasonable mitigation when shared-memory parallelism is actually needed.

 The affinity solution has another couple of problems.